ffdev-info/jsonid/README.md

 ## PRONOM

-Ideally `jsonid` can generate evidence enough to warrant the creration of PRONOM IDs that can then be referenced in the `jsonid` output.
+Ideally JSON can generate evidence enough to warrant the creration of PRONOM IDs that can then be referenced in the JSONID output.

-Evantually, PRONOM or a PRONOM-like tool might host an authoritative version of the `jsonid` registry.
+Evantually, PRONOM or a PRONOM-like tool might host an authoritative version of the JSONID registry.

 ## Output format